Road Trip: Tampa to Boca Raton

 Lake Kissimmee State Park

-Head inland on U.S. Highway 60, which cuts through Florida’s middle, to swap beach life for a taste of the state’s cowboy heritage.
+Travel inland on U.S. Highway 60, which cuts through Florida’s middle, to swap beach life for a taste of the state’s cowboy heritage.
 Lake Kissimmee State Park is home to a mid-19th century cow camp that now offers historical reenactments of how life once was in rural central Florida.

 Visitors pulling up to Camp Mack Road might feel the centuries rolling back as the Florida of yesteryear is showcased around Lake Kissimmee, Lake Tiger and Lake Rosalie.
 There’s plenty of Osceola County wildlife to spot, including bobcats, white-tailed deer, bald eagles and, yes, those famous Florida alligators.